remixed123/startproject_cc3200_ti-rtos/README.md

 The program loads the startproject Task statically.
 This can be changed via the cfg script tab of the startproject.cfg

-StartProject Library
+SimpleLink Library
 -------------------

-There is a library included (startprojectlibrary.c) which contains many useful functions that are required when developing applications with the CC3200.
+There is a library included (simplelinklibrary.c) which contains many useful functions that are required when developing applications with the CC3200.
 These include mDNS, device names, MAC address, date and time and more.